Art

 What does Art and Design look like at Flamstead End?

-Core skills in drawing, painting, sculpture, IT drawing programs and collage are being taught on a two-year rolling programme.
+Core skills in drawing, painting, sculpture, creative craft and printing are being taught on a two-year rolling programme.
 Teachers will plan and deliver practical lessons from the long-term plans, building on skills taught from previous years.
 Children will be given the opportunity to design, make, be creative and evaluate a product each term.
 Teachers will provide high quality modelling and scaffolding of skills.
 Whenever possible local artists, parents and specialists may be used to support the teaching of art.

 Implementation